How to call without a SIM card: 4 Tested ways

 Choosing the right SIM-free service provider comes down to a few common factors:

-• Number portability: Look for providers that offer free number porting so you can transfer your existing business number without confusing customers or losing important contacts.
+• Number portability.
+Look for providers that offer free number porting.
+This way, you keep your existing business number without confusing customers or losing contacts.

-• Security compliance: Verify that your provider meets industry standards for data protection and encryption.
-This is especially important if you handle sensitive customer information or work in regulated industries like healthcare.
+• Security compliance.
+The tool should meet industry standards for data protection and encryption.
+This is especially important if you handle sensitive customer information.
+It’s also a legal requirement in regulated industries like healthcare.

-• Cost transparency: Look for clear, upfront pricing with no hidden fees, overage charges, or surprise costs that can blow up your monthly budget.
+• Cost transparency.
+Look for clear, upfront pricing.
+Watch out for hidden fees, overage charges, or surprise costs that can blow up your monthly budget.
+The app’s support pages are usually a good place to look for the fine print.

 Quo: The best way to call without a SIM card

 Quo makes calling without a SIM easy and reliable for businesses of all sizes.
-It offers clear call quality, unlimited calling to the US and Canada, and powerful collaboration features like shared numbers and team messaging.
+It offers clear call quality, unlimited calling to the US and Canada, and collaboration features like shared numbers.

-Unlike other providers that charge you extra for hidden fees or limited features, Quo offers clear pricing starting at $15 per user per month.
-It includes everything you need, from AI call summaries to CRM integrations to free number porting.
+Unlike other providers that charge extra for hidden fees or limited features, Quo offers clear pricing starting at $15 per user per month.
+You get useful features, including voicemail transcripts, shared phone numbers, and free number porting.
+And that’s just the base plan.

 Ready to ditch your SIM card and upgrade your business communications?
 Start your free seven-day trial with Quo today.